Cryptex-github/wg-async/src/vision/submitted_stories/status_quo/barbara_plays_with_async.md

 She then notices that her IDE (VSCode + rust-analyzer) has a new error on each call to push.
 The code assist on each error says `Store this in the heap by calling 'Box::new'`.
-This is exactly what she wants, and it happy that rust-analyzer perfectly handled this case.
+This is exactly what she wants, and is happy that rust-analyzer perfectly handled this case.

 Now each future is boxed up, but there is one final error still,